Timtech4u/simpleisbetterthancomplex.com/_posts/article/2016-10-03-effort-estimation.markdown

 ![Minimal Viable Product](/media/2016/10/minimal-viable-product-henrik-kniberg.png)

-I know I'm deviating a little bit from the original subject of this article, but the point is: it is easier to give a better estimation when the scope is small.
+I know I'm deviating a little bit from the original subject of this article, but the point is: it is easier to give a better estimate when the scope is small.

 Your client will always need an overall estimation.
 After all, he needs to plan the schedule and the budget.
 Besides, there are many factors to take into account when planning a release: the time-to-market, the return on investment, the end-user needs, etc.

 You can always give an overall estimation.
 But agree with the client that it's an imperfect and error-prone estimation.
 Decompose the requirements into several small and *valuable deliverables*.
-Smaller scope means better estimation.
+Smaller scope means better estimate.
 After each interaction, each delivery, review the requirements with the client and update the overall estimation.

 Without mentioning it will improve the client's understanding of the software needs.
 Also, he will eventually get to